 Practice social distancing

-As a general precaution, employees may be encouraged to practice social distancing, intended to reduce the transmission of communicable diseases such as coronavirus or a flu-like virus.
-This may include:
+Social distancing is intended to reduce the transmission of communicable diseases such as coronavirus or a flu-like virus.
+This includes:

 New social etiquettes to replace handshaking, e.g. an elbow tap or foot tap